waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategic Learnings & Battle Tactics
 - **Recklessness leads to failure.** I must not engage in trainer battles with a weakened or status-afflicted party.
 Healing is always the top priority after a tough fight.
 - **Retreat is a valid strategy.** Blacking out is inefficient and costly.
-If the party is in bad shape, I must backtrack to a Pokémon Center *before* a total wipe.
-The loss on Route 3 is a prime example of this failure.
 - **Preparation is key.** Before a battle, I will check my party's health and lead with a Pokémon that has a strategic advantage.
-- **Utilize my tools.** I have powerful agents like `battle_strategist_agent` that can prevent catastrophic failures.
+- **Utilize my tools.** I have powerful agents that can prevent catastrophic failures.
 I will use them.
 - **Sacrifices must be calculated.** Losing a Pokémon should be a strategic choice to gain a significant advantage, not the result of a panicked, poorly thought-out switch.

 ## Defeated Trainers Log